-Dr. Wang also serves as independent non-executive director of China Singyes Solar Technologies Holdings Limited and Minth Group Limited, which are both listed on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange") and are third parties independent of the Company and connected persons of the Company.
-He is also appointed as non-executive director of Global Market Group Limited, the Company's unlisted investment.
+Dr. Wang also serves as independent non-executive director of China Singyes Solar Technologies Holdings Limited, Luen Thai Holdings Limited and Minth Group Limited, all of which are listed on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange") and are third parties independent of the Company and connected persons of the Company.
+He is also a non-executive director of Global Market Group Limited, the Company's unlisted investment.
 He was previously an independent non-executive director of Yingde Gases Group Company Limited, which was listed on the Hong Kong Stock Exchange until 21 August 2017.